How to recycle or donate your old Android phone

 We create tens of millions of tons of e-waste — waste from electronic devices — every year, and just dumping it in the trash is the worst possible thing you could do with it.
 There are two types of materials in smartphones and other e-waste that require special disposal processes:

-- Precious materials like rare metals are hard to mine, refine, and use in electronics, so it's imperative that we reclaim as much of these materials from a device at the end of its lifetime so that manufacturers can minimize new mining of these materials.
+- Precious materials like rare metals are hard to mine, refine, and use in electronics.
+We must reclaim as many of these materials from a device at the end of its lifetime as possible so that manufacturers can minimize the new mining of these materials.

-- Hazardous materials are in every single smartphone, tablet, wearable, especially in the batteries.
+- Hazardous materials are in every single smartphone, tablet, and wearable, especially in the batteries.
 Putting these materials into a landfill can actually damage the environment — and putting them in an incinerator is even worse.

-In both cases, rather than throwing it in the trash, we give
+In both cases, rather than throwing it in the trash, we have a few ideas on how to give that phone a second life.
+After all, in addition to Reduce and Recycle, one of the 3 Rs is Reuse!

 How to prepare to part with your phone

-If the phone doesn't turn on anymore, you can skip this section and just take your phone to an EcoATM or Best Buy.
+If the phone doesn't turn on anymore, you can skip this section and just take your phone to an EcoATM or Best Buy for recycling.

-If your phone does still turn on, turn it on go through the following checklist:
+If your phone does still turn on, turn it on, and go through the following checklist:

 - Check the internal storage on the phone for any files you may want to hang on to.
 You should've done this when you first upgraded from this old phone to your new one, but it's worth combing through it one last time.

-- Factory reset the device to wipe all your personal data from the old device.

-- Check the card trays and slots for any old SIM cards or microSD card you may have left in the old phone.
+- Check the card trays and slots for any old SIM cards or microSD cards you may have left in the old phone.
 Remove old cards before recycling your phone.

 - Take off the case.
 While cases are handy when carrying a phone, cases undergo different recycling processes than the phones themselves, so take it off.